doc4d/docs/docs/WritePro/writeprointerface.md

 - modify numbering formats,
 - concatenate numbering between levels.

-// screenshot: level management and numbering buttons

-The style sheet list contains:

-- hierarchical list style sheets already defined in the document,
-- predefined hierarchical list templates.

-// screenshot: dropdown list showing document styles and predefined templates

 When multiple paragraphs are selected:

-- selecting an existing hierarchical list style sheet applies the selected style sheet to all paragraphs,
+- selecting an existing multi-level list style sheet applies the selected style sheet to all paragraphs,
 - selecting a predefined template creates the corresponding root-level and sub-level style sheets, then applies the root-level style sheet to all selected paragraphs

-To create a new hierarchical list style sheet based on the current selection, select the paragraphs to use and click on the  button at the bottom of the panel.
+To create a new multi-level list style sheet based on the current selection, select the paragraphs to use and click on the  button at the bottom of the panel.

 // screenshot: "New style sheet based on selection" button

-If the selected paragraph already contains list formatting, a new hierarchical list style sheet of one level is created based on the current formatting.
+If the selected paragraph already contains list formatting, a new multi-level list style sheet of one level is created based on the current formatting.

-If the selected paragraph already uses a hierarchical list style sheet, the complete hierarchy is duplicated, including all sub-level style sheets.
+If the selected paragraph already uses a multi-level list style sheet, the complete hierarchy is duplicated, including all sub-level style sheets.

 // screenshot: resulting multi-level list in document

-For more information about hierarchical list style sheets, see [Hierarchical list style sheets](./user-legacy/stylesheets.md#hierarchical-list-style-sheets).
+For more information about multi-level list style sheets, see [multi-level list style sheets](./user-legacy/stylesheets.md#multi-level-list-style-sheets).